 In the afternoon, you will visit some of the typical family-run “cottage industry” such as a brick factory, fish sauce makers, coconut candy makers… Late in the afternoon you will be transferred to Can Tho and enjoy your night in the hotel.

 Your dinner tonight will be served with some special Mekong Delta food.

 Overnight in Can Tho

 Can Tho – Cu Chi Tunnels – HCM CityDay 14

-In early morning, you will board the long tail boat to the exciting Cai Rang floating market.
-Once getting there, you will have the opportunity to enjoy hot served breakfast from vendor boat – an authentic breakfast right on boat, just like hundreds of other Vietnamese on Cai Rang Market.
+In the early morning, you will board the long-tail boat to the exciting Cai Rang floating market.
+Once getting there, you will have the opportunity to enjoy hot served breakfast from vendor boat – an authentic breakfast right on the boat, just like hundreds of other Vietnamese on Cai Rang Market.
 It’s also your time for taking photos, buying some fresh fruits then you will head to the bus and take your ride to Cu Chi tunnel with lunch en-route.

 At Cu Chi tunnel, you will watch a documentary film made by Viet Cong in 1969, and then explore the underground tunnel system where Viet Cong guerilla and local people had lived and fight for 10 years of war.

 You will arrive back to HCM City hotel late in the afternoon.
-The rest of the day is yours to explore at your leisure.
+The rest of the day will be yours to explore at your leisure.

 Overnight in HCM City